center-for-threat-informed-defense/attack-workbench-frontend/docs/usage.md

 The Note Editor is found within the resources drawer accessible through the button on the far right of the toolbar.
 The note editor is only available when on the page for an object, and created notes will only be visible within that page.
 Notes within the editor can be sorted by modified date or alphabetically by title.

-Note have titles and descriptions, both of which must be filled in order to save the note.
+Notes have titles and descriptions, both of which must be filled in order to save the note.
 The description field supports markdown.
 Once saved, a note can be edited by clicking on it in the note editor.

 ## Sharing Your Extensions